Nigel Quashie: Birmingham City

 Quashie trained with Birmingham City of the Championship for several weeks to regain fitness before signing on loan, initially for a month, on 22 October 2008.
-He went straight into the squad for that day's match against Crystal Palace, and made his debut as a second-half substitute.
+He went straight into the squad for that day's match against Crystal Palace and made his debut as a second-half substitute.
 Despite missing the last game of his initial loan spell through suspension, having been sent off in the match against Charlton Athletic, the loan was extended for a further month, and again for a third and final month, until 17 January 2009.
 Quashie returned to West Ham on 19 January, having played 11 times for Birmingham.

 Wolverhampton Wanderers

-Quashie joined Championship side Wolverhampton Wanderers on 22 January 2009 on loan until the end of the season.
-He made three consecutive appearances for the team before quickly dropping out of contention as the club won promotion to the Premier League as champions.
+Quashie joined Championship club Wolverhampton Wanderers on 22 January 2009 on loan until the end of the season.
+He made three appearances for the team and was praised by manager Mick McCarthy for his leadership before quickly dropping out of contention as the club won promotion to the Premier League as champions.

 Milton Keynes Dons

-In November 2009 Quashie joined League One side Milton Keynes Dons on loan until 3 January 2010.
-He made a losing start to his MK Dons career coming on in the first half for Luke Howell in the 4–3 home defeat to Carlisle United on 24 November.
-Quashie scored his first goal for MK Dons on 12 December in a 2–1 away win against Leyton Orient.
-In total in seven League games he scored two goals.
+In November 2009, Quashie joined League One club Milton Keynes Dons on loan until 3 January 2010.
+He made a losing start to his MK Dons career, coming on in the first half for Luke Howell in the 4–3 home defeat to Carlisle United on 24 November.
+Quashie scored his first goal for MK Dons on 12 December in a 2–1 away win against Leyton Orient, and finished his loan spell with two goals from eight games.

 Return to Queens Park Rangers

-Quashie returned to his first professional club, Queens Park Rangers on 22 January 2010, stating; "It's great to be back home, and I am delighted to be at a club that I love to pieces".
-He made his second QPR debut in the 5–0 defeat at one of his former clubs, Nottingham Forest.
-Quashie was released by QPR at the end of the 2009–10 season.
+On 22 January 2010, Quashie was released by West Ham to return to his first professional club, Queens Park Rangers, on a free transfer.
+He said "It's great to be back home, and I am delighted to be at a club that I love to pieces".
+He made his second QPR debut in the 5–0 defeat at one of his former clubs, Nottingham Forest, and played just four times before being released at the end of the season.

 Íþróttafélag Reykjavíkur

-On 13 April 2012, Quashie joined 1. deild karla side Íþróttafélag Reykjavíkur on a two-year contract as both a player and as assistant manager to Andri Marteinsson.
+On 13 April 2012, Quashie joined 1. deild karla club Íþróttafélag Reykjavíkur on a two-year contract as both a player and as assistant manager to Andri Marteinsson.
 He is also a coach in the ÍR academy.
 Quashie made his league debut for ÍR on 12 May 2012 and scored the team's second goal in the 3–2 win against KA.
-Following the dismissal of manager Andri Marteinsson on 21 August 2012 with ÍR at the bottom of the division, Quashie was appointed to take charge of the team until the end of the 2012 season.
+Following the dismissal of Andri Marteinsson on 21 August with ÍR at the bottom of the division, Quashie was appointed to take charge of the team until the end of the season.

 BÍ/Bolungarvík

-In January 2013, Quashie signed a 3-year contract with 1. deild karla club BÍ/Bolungarvík.
+In January 2013, Quashie signed a three-year contract with 1. deild karla club BÍ/Bolungarvík.
 He also served as assistant coach in all three seasons.
 He retired from playing football following the 2015 season.